-Western nations vow to send more, better arms to Ukraine
+West promises Ukraine more, better arms to fend off Russia

 Germany has come under particular fire, both at home and from allies abroad, that it isn’t doing enough.

 German Chancellor Olaf Scholz told lawmakers that the IRIS-T SLM missiles it will send are the most modern air defense system the country has.
+They can operate at longer ranges than the Cold War-era anti-aircraft vehicles it has previously provided.

 “With this, we will enable Ukraine to defend an entire city from Russian air attacks,” he said.